If you have an emergency problem like:

 You can still call your city or town’s Board of Health or Inspectional Services.
 They may come to your house, or they may ask you to send them pictures and describe the problem.
 And they can order your landlord to make repairs.

-The Housing Court is open for emergency cases:
+The Housing Court is open:

 - You should be able to talk to the judge over the telephone or in a video conference.